Cat café: Netherlands

 The cat café Kopjes was opened in Amsterdam in April 2015.
 In Groningen Kattencafé Op z'n Kop opened in February 2016 and cat café Poeslief opened in October 2016.
 The cat café Miespoes opened in Den Bosch in 2016, as did cat café Katdeau in Hengelo.
 In August 2016 kattencafé Ditjes & Katjes opened in The Hague.
 Shortly afterwards Pebbles opened its doors as the first cat café in Rotterdam.
 In 2017, the cat cafe Jippies opened in Haarlem.
 In 2018, the cat cafe De Familie Snorhaar opened in Breda.

 Poland

-"Kociarnia", the first cat café in Poland opened in Kraków in June 2015.
+Kociarnia, the first cat café in Poland opened in Cracow in June 2015.
 The name is a combination of Polish words kocia (of a cat) and kawiarnia (a café).

-A second cat café, "Miau Café", opened in Warsaw in January 2016.
+A second cat café, Miau Café, opened in Warsaw in January 2016.
 The café offers coffee, cakes and vegan items for guests while acting as a shelter for homeless cats.
 The Miau Café came to life because of the crowdfunding campaign on the Polish platform, wspieram.to, where some 1,700 residents of Warsaw contributed the financial resources to make the idea of the first cat café in Warsaw come true.